 - A ladder style electrical schematic

-- A bill of materials for valves, components and controls including model #, part # and name of manufacturer
+- A bill of materials for valves, components and controls, including:

 - A sequence of operation